Asteroid Taxonomy from Cluster Analysis of Spectrometry and Albedo: Results

-\subsection{Latent Space}
+\subsection{Latent space}

-The latent components resulting from the model training are depicted in \cref{fig:latent_loadings}, with the spectral loadings given on the left hand side and the albedo loadings on the right hand side.
+During the model training the latent components matrix $\bm{W}$ is derived based on the covariance of the input observations.
+Each latent component contains one linear coefficient for each input data dimension (\ie the latent loading).
 The absolute value of a loading indicates the degree to which the latent component responds to variance in the corresponding data dimension.
 Positive loadings lead to an increase in the latent scores $z$ with increasing value in the data dimension, negative values to a decrease in $z$.
 The latent scores $Z$ are essentially a vector product of the input data with the latent components.
+As such, both the spectra and the visual albedo of the observations influence the latent scores $Z$ simultaneously.

+The latent components resulting from the model training are depicted in \cref{fig:latent_loadings}, with the spectral loadings given on the left side and the latent loadings corresponding to the albedo dimension on the right side.
+We note that they are displayed separately only for visualisation purposes; for the clustering model itself, there is no principal distinction between the latent loadings corresponding to the spectra and that corresponding to the albedo.

 The spectral loadings in \cref{fig:latent_loadings} resemble different mineralogical features commonly present in asteroid spectra.
-The first component approximates a positive slope,\footnote{Note that the latent loadings represent the variance of the $\ln$-transformed spectra.} with an inflection point around \SI{1}{\micro\meter}.
+The first component approximates a positive slope,\footnote{The latent loadings represent the variance of the $\ln$-transformed spectra.} with an inflection point around \SI{1}{\micro\meter}.
 Components two and three resemble the spectra of pyroxene minerals due to their bands at \SI{1}{\micro\meter} and \SI{2}{\micro\meter}, though the band minima and depths differ between the components.
 The strongest distinction between these two components is the visible slope, which is positive for component two and negative for component three.
 Component three has a slight absorption feature at \SI{0.7}{\micro\meter}.
-The fourth components depicts an olivine-like \SI{1}{\micro\meter} band structure.
+The fourth component depicts an olivine-like \SI{1}{\micro\meter} band structure.
 The albedo contributes marginally to the first and fourth latent component, while component two has a large positive loading and component three a large negative loading to it.